hpca-uji/SpMV-CNN-Model/README.md

 where `2400000` is the operating processor frequency (2.4 GHz) and `Time` the modeled metric.
 According to the labels in the dataset, the hyperparameter search can also be performed with the `Energy`, `EPKG` and `EDRAM` metrics, corresponding to the energy measured by the Intel RAPL counters from our Intel Xeon Haswell core.
-In our case, however we only search hyperparameters for the `Time` and `Energy` metrics at 2.4 GHz.
-Other metrics and frequencies inherint the best performing model and settings from the previous configuration.
+In our case, however, we only search hyperparameters for the `Time` and `Energy` metrics at 2.4 GHz.
+Other metrics and frequencies inherit the best performing model and settings from the previous configuration.

 ## Training

 The script `spmv_cnn_train.py` performs the training on the best performing models obtained on the previous step.
-For that it uses both the `best_model_*.json` and `best_run_*.json` files obtained in the second step.
+For that, it uses both the `best_model_*.json` and `best_run_*.json` files obtained in the second step.

 This script can be invoked in the following way: